MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2015-10-18-how-azure-active-directory-connect-syncs-passwords.md

 ## Security analysis

-Here are my thoughts on the&nbsp;security of&nbsp;the&nbsp;OrgId hash:
+Here are&nbsp;my thoughts on the&nbsp;security of&nbsp;the&nbsp;OrgId hash:

 ### + Proven algorithm